brunda4/starter-hugo-academic/content/home/experience.md

         * {S30} is an Online interview preparation platform that trains brilliant minds to land their dream jobs.
         * Mentor {S30} members in their interview preparations
         * Conducts mock interviews
+        * Check the correctness of the algorithms submitted by the students and its Space and Time Complexities.
+        * Update PR status of cohort assigned and enable materials availability to students

   - title: Peer Mentor
     company: California State University-Sacramento